roznalex/orderApp/README.md

 # orderApp

-The easiest way to run the unit tests is to use the supplied npm script:
+The easiest way to run the app is to use the supplied npm script:

 ```
-npm test
+npm start
 ```